callmeracle/caRBP-Pred/README.md

 ```
 pLM model can be downloaded from here (https://huggingface.co/Rostlab/prot_t5_xl_uniref50/tree/main)

-# Steps for Identifying Potential caRBPs
+# Identifying Potential caRBPs
-Once you have a trained model (.h5 file), use the following steps for discovery:
+You can use the following steps for discovery:
 Extract Features: Generate pLM embeddings for the target sequences using the extraction script.
 Run Inference:
 ```